kivy/buildozer/README.rst

 THIS IS A WORK IN PROGRESS, DO NOT USE.

-Buildozer is a tool for creating application packages easilly.
+Buildozer is a tool for creating application packages easily.

 The goal is to have one "buildozer.spec" file in your app directory: it describe your application requirements, titles, etc.  Buildozer will use that